AR-Development/PersistentEmpires-OpenSourced/Readme.md

 Persistent Empires features an API

 With it, you can submit GET/POST requests in order to remotely perform functions on the server.
-This can be extremely powerful if your intention is to create moderation tools such as through and external panel or a discord bot.
+This can be extremely powerful if your intention is to create moderation tools such as through an external panel or a discord bot.

 You can find the configuration file under `YourServerLocation/Modules/PersistentEmpires/ModuleData/Configs/ApiConfig.xml`